-Code Code Descriptions 55 A span where vegetation is touching or likely to touch conductor 56 A span where vegetation is in the clearance space of conductor as defined by the Regulations and is NOT a Code 55 Year Codes: 23 Means the Vegetation will enter the clearance space in that year but is not yet a code 55 or 56 Year Codes: 24, 25, 26, 27, 28, 29, or 30 Means the next year the vegetation is anticipated to grow inside the clearance space in that year.
-VS (Vegetated Span) Tree will most likely enter clearance space from 2032 to 2034 NVS (Non-Vegetated Span) Means there is no potential for any vegetation to ever enter into the clearance space due to tree growth (Visual Assessment Only)
+Code Code Descriptions Urgent A span where vegetation is touching or likely to touch conductor Priority A span where vegetation is in the clearance space of conductor as defined by the Regulations and is NOT an "Urgent" code Year Codes: i.e. 26, 27, 28, 29, or 30 Means the next year the vegetation is anticipated to grow inside the clearance space in that year.
+VS (Vegetated Span) Tree may enter clearance space in the future but not a Year Coded category NVS (Non-Vegetated Span) Means there is no potential for any vegetation to ever enter the clearance space due to tree growth (Visual Assessment Only)